pedrovernetti/metagedit/README.md

 ### Characteristics

 * Metagedit-related settings/prefs are all stored using __GSettings__, persisting through Gedit sessions and being externally modifiable via gsettings interfaces;
-* __Saved sessions are stored as files__ at a subfolder inside Gedit's config folder, so to be easily copied around;
+* __Saved sessions are stored as files__ at a subfolder inside Gedit's config folder, to be easily copied around;
 * Most __operations__ work both on the __whole document__ (when nothing is selected) and on __selected parts only__ (when something is).

 ----